MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/native-functions/using-the-SKFunction-decorator.md

 :::code language="python" source="~/../samples/python/07-Simple-Native-Functions/plugins/MathPlugin/Math.py" range="1-12" highlight="6-10":::

 Notice that the input and and return types are strings.
-This is because the kernel passes all parameters as strings so they can work seamlessly with semantic functions.
+This is because the kernel passes all parameters as strings so they can work seamlessly with prompts.
 While inside of a function, you can convert the input to any type you want.
 In our case, we convert the string into a number so we can perform math on it before converting it back to a string.

 Also notice how we've added a description to each function with the `Description` attribute.
 This description will be used in the future by the [planner](../../planners/index.md) to automatically create a plan using these functions.
 In our case, we're telling planner that this function can `Take the square root of a number`.